Taiwan Rescuers Free Nine From Cave After Quake - UrduPoint

 "We are told the building has become dangerous and there probably won't be another chance to move our things afterwards," said the 24-year-old woman surnamed Chen.

-"During the big quake...
+..
 I was only thinking about protecting my baby at the time," she said.
-"I didn't expect it to be so serious and the structure below has become like that."
+"I didn't expect it to be so serious".

-Ten minutes away, workers started demolishing a building named Uranus -- tilting at a 45-degree angle after half its first floor pancaked -- by first using a pink crane to smash its glass windows.
+Ten minutes away, workers started demolishing a building named Uranus, which was tilting at a 45-degree angle after half its first floor pancaked.

-The plan was to slowly take it apart -- a process that could take two weeks -- but an aftershock around 1 pm alarmed the construction team as the building appeared to lean more perilously forward.

-As rain drizzled across the city, workers accelerated the process, inserting giant metal bars to stabilise the structure.
+As night fell, workers used a crane to twist the roof off the concrete structure.

 Next to the Uranus, a digital sign on another building blared, "Don't give up!
 Hualien add oil!" -- using a Chinese expression of support.

-The national disaster agency said 10 people had been killed and 1,123 injured -- though the severity of the wounded was not specified.
+The national disaster agency said more than 1,100 people had been injured -- though it did not specify how severely.

 - Stranded, but safe -